Electricians

 Common Questions

-NEC recommends no more than 3 percent drop on branch circuits and 5 percent total from the panel to the load.
-These are recommendations, not hard code requirements, but inspectors and engineers expect you to follow them.
+The NEC recommends no more than 3 percent on a branch circuit and 5 percent total from the panel to the outlet.
+Most inspectors hold you to those numbers.

 Want a website that wins more jobs?